 Sr. Associate for Children’s Health, Safety and Well-Being

 Baltimore City Public Schools

 Great Kids Farm

 Deputy Under Secretary of Food Nutrition, and Consumer Services

 U.S. Department of Agriculture

 Congratulations to the Cooking up Change national finalists from Chicago, Detroit, Houston, Jacksonville, Memphis, Orange County, Orlando, Washington, D.C., and Wichita.
 Best wishes in the national competition!

 Cooking up Change is a dynamic culinary competition that puts student voices front-and-center in the national dialogue about school food.
 With limited ingredients, tight deadlines and real-life constraints, teams of high school culinary students take on a big challenge: Create a delicious, nutritious school lunch that their peers will enjoy.

 Healthy Schools Campaign launched Cooking up Change in Chicago in 2007 to engage students and the broader community in a dialogue about critical changes needed in our nation’s school meal program.

-Since that time, stronger school food nutrition standards have been implemented, and Cooking up Change students continue to lead the way by re-imagining school meals that are healthy, delicious, fun—and, most importantly, meet all the necessary criteria to be easily created and served in school cafeterias across the country.
+Since that time, stronger school food nutrition standards have been implemented, and Cooking up Change students continue to lead the way by designing school meals that are healthy, delicious, fun—and, most importantly, meet all the necessary criteria to be served in school cafeterias across the country.